vaadin/expense-manager-demo/readme.md

 ## Run development server
 `polymer serve` will run the application locally

+## Docker container for production
+You can use the included `Dockerfile` to deploy the built app using [prpl-server](https://github.com/Polymer/prpl-server-node).

 ## Other build targets
 You can build the app with `polymer build`.
 Other options are listed in the [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) documentation.